fledge-iot/fledge/docs/rest_api_guide/03_RESTstatistics.rst

 GET statistics/rate
 ~~~~~~~~~~~~~~~~~~~

 ``GET /fledge/statistics/rate`` - return a set of rates for a set of statistics.
 This interface returns the rate of a statistic value in counts per minute over a specified set of averages.
-It is passed two parameters, a comma seperated list of intervals in minutes and a comma seperated list of statistics.
+It is passed two parameters, a comma separated list of intervals in minutes and a comma separated list of statistics.

 **Request Parameters**

-  - **statistics** - a comma seperated list of statistics values to return
+  - **statistics** - a comma separated list of statistics values to return

-  - **periods** - a comma seperated list of time periods in minutes.
+  - **periods** - a comma separated list of time periods in minutes.
 The corresponding rate that will be returned for a given value X is the counts per minute over the previous X minutes.

 **Example**